-From an early stage, the United Nations has: (i) recognised the importance of "national youth policies and programmes of an inter-sectoral nature"; (ii) tried to identify the development of theses policies on a national basis; 5 and (iii) requested more research, monitoring and identification of good practices in cross-sectoral youth policy at national levels (made especially evident in the quotation above).
+From an early stage, the United Nations has: (i) recognised the importance of "national youth policies and programmes of an inter-sectoral nature"; (ii) tried to identify their development on a national basis; and (iii) requested more research, monitoring and identification of good practices in cross-sectoral youth policy at national level (made especially evident in the quotation above).
 The United Nations has been promoting national youth "policies that are cross-sectoral and integrated" since the International Youth Year 1985 (UN, 1999: 3) and since at least 1999 it has been recognised as one of the "priority youth issues for the 21st century".
 This alone justifies an analysis of the United Nations documents on youth for a complete international background scenario on this topic.

-For this purpose, two types of UN documents were analysed: resolutions on youth policy programmes and implementation reports (plus one evaluation).
-Generally, the cross-sectoral youth policy issues and concerns are used with more frequency in the implementation reports than in the programmes.
+For this purpose, two types of UN documents were analysed, resolutions on youth policy programmes and implementation reports (plus one evaluation).
+Generally, the cross-sectoral youth policy issues and concerns are more frequent in the implementation reports than in the programmes.
 Only three out of the eight UN resolutions on youth issues refer to cross-sectoral youth policy and even so with very little preponderance and centrality.
 Only two of the eight implementation reports do not include references to the importance of cross-sectoral co-operation and policy.
 This indicates a practical, operationalised and at times critical and analytical approach to the issue by this organisation (Timeline 1).

-However, there is some inconsistency in the type of use this issue has had, even in the implementation reports (where it is more frequent).
-If we look at the past two decades, we can see that the centrality and preponderance of the cross-sectoral topic, here measured by the number of times cross-sectoral youth policy is referred to (even if not specifically in this term), have decreased significantly over the years.
+However, there is some inconsistency in how cross-sectoral youth policy has been presented, even in the implementation reports, where it is more frequent.
+If we look at the last two decades, we can see that the centrality and preponderance of the cross-sectoral topic, here measured by the number of times cross-sectoral youth policy is referred to (even if not specifically in this term), has decreased significantly over the years.
 This is due to, as will be clearer further on, the content and direction of the reports themselves, and to the concrete understanding of what is cross-sectoral youth policy.
 However, this decrease is compensated by the increase in the preponderance this topic has gained, approximately in the same period, in the European political discourse.